julianthome/inmemantlr/README.md

 # inmemantlr

-inmemantlr is an [ANTLR v4](http://www.antlr.org/) wrapper that automates the manual generation and compilation steps that have to be done when using vanilla ANTLR.
+inmemantlr is an [ANTLR v4](http://www.antlr.org/) wrapper that automates the manual generation and compilation steps which have to be done when using vanilla ANTLR.
 Instead, inmemantlr does all of these steps automatically in-memory while keeping all of the original ANTLR objects accessible through its `GenericParser` class which is serializable, and hence, can be reused at a